 For the safe operation of all electrical equipment within your Leisure Vehicle it is important that you read and fully understand these instructions.
 If you are unsure of any point please contact your dealer / distributor for advice before use.

 The system has a number of key components that you will need to be familiar with before attempting to use the system, these are:

-- The EC652 or EC653 Power Supply Unit (PSU) is a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The control panel (CP) will be an EC600 or EC800 model, depending on motorhome specification.
-The control panel is used to turn circuits on and off and to display battery, water tank and other system information. - The EC800 control panel uses a graphical touchscreen. - The PX300 Intelligent Battery charger 300W.
+- The EC652 or EC653 Power Supply Unit (PSU) is a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The control panel is used to turn circuits on and off and to display battery, water tank and other system information. - The EC800 control panel uses a graphical touchscreen. - The PX300 Intelligent Battery charger 300W.

-8.22 Control System Operation Power Supply Unit - Component Layout (see image left)
+8.21 Control System Operation Power Supply Unit - Component Layout (see image on previous page)